isabelhazan/sitev2/content/posts/luck.md

 +++
 author = "Isabel"
-title = "make your own luck"
-date = "2018-03-05"
+title = "making your own luck" date = "2018-03-05"
 description = "the formula for serendipity" tags = [